yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-label/06-text-alignment/README.md

 ): void {
 ```

-To horizontally align the text, we use the SVG [text-anchor](https://developer.mozilla.org/docs/Web/SVG/Attribute/text-anchor) property.
+To horizontally align the text, we use the SVG [text-anchor](https://developer.mozilla.org/docs/Web/SVG/Reference/Attribute/text-anchor) attribute.
 After setting the anchor point of the text, we set the x-value of the translation according to the left, middle or right position of the label layout.
 This way, we don’t have to measure the text.

 ```
 textElement.setAttribute('text-anchor', this.horizontalAlignment)